 Knee Meniscus Tears & Cartilage Loss

 The medial meniscus is usually the most injured part of a knee.
 Most acute traumatic meniscus tears we treat happen due to sudden and traumatic twisting of the knees.
-For some elderly patients, traumatic injuries and meniscus tears are caused over the gradual weakening of the meniscus as a result of degenerative or arthritic joints.
-Meniscus tears are usually described by the position/location of the damage (posterior or anterior) and which one of the two menisci that were injured (lateral or medial) Some examples for meniscus tears include:
+For some elderly patients, traumatic injuries and meniscus tears are caused by the gradual weakening of the meniscus as a result of degenerative or arthritic joints.
+Meniscus tears are usually described by the position/location of the damage (posterior or anterior) and which one of the two injured menisci (lateral or medial).
+Some examples of meniscus tears include:

 Meniscus Flap Tears or unstable meniscus tears: This type of meniscus injuries/flap tears occur in the inner rim and usually involve a small part of the meniscus.
-This type of damage is not able to heal without intervention since the area in the knee does not have an adequate blood supply.
-Most traditional orthopedic surgeons like to “trim” or “shave” (remove) the meniscus that leads to other long term knee issues.
-Use caution if considering surgical intervention as stem cells are a better alternative to repair the tear and bring back stabilized the full range of motion.
+This type of damage cannot heal without intervention since the area in the knee does not have an adequate blood supply.
+Most traditional orthopedic surgeons like to “trim” or “shave” (remove) the meniscus, which leads to other long-term knee issues.
+Use caution if considering surgical intervention, as stem cells are a better alternative to repair the tear and stabilize the full range of motion.

-Bucket Handle Meniscus Tear: Bucket handle meniscus tears are usually more painful than other types of tears.
-When the entire inner rim of the medial meniscus is torn it is called a “bucket handle tear” due to it looking like a handled bucket.
-These types of tears usually always occur in an area with good blood supply, and if caught early, they can be sutured back into place.
-Alternatively, enhanced stem cell infusions + paracrine signaling can also be used to accomplish the same repair without any risk and downtime associated with surgery.
+Bucket-Handle Meniscus Tear: Bucket-handle meniscus tears are usually more painful than other tears.
+When the inner rim of the medial meniscus is torn, it is called a “bucket-handle tear” because it looks like a handled bucket.
+These types of tears usually occur in an area with a good blood supply, and if caught early, they can be sutured back into place.
+Alternatively, enhanced stem cell infusions + paracrine signaling can accomplish the same repair without any risk and downtime associated with surgery.

 Stem Cells for Treating Bucket Handle Tears

 A medial meniscus Tear: The Medial menisci can be found in the inner side of our knee joints.
-The torn medial meniscus diagnosis usually describes the severity of tear on the medial meniscus that is often caused by traumatic injury or sudden change of force or direction that occur in sports such as skiing, basketball, football, soccer, and volleyball.
-This type of injury can also occur due as a result of repetitive use injuries like long-distance running, track and field, and cycling along with long term degenerative knees in older patients.
-Stem cell therapies can treat medial meniscus tears and cartilage damage very efficiently and without the need for surgical intervention.[4]
+The torn medial meniscus diagnosis usually describes the severity of a tear on the medial meniscus that is often caused by traumatic injury or sudden change of force or direction that occurs in sports such as skiing, basketball, football, soccer, and volleyball.
+This type of injury can also occur as a result of repetitive use injuries like long-distance running, track and field, and cycling, along with long-term degenerative knees in older patients.
+Stem cell therapies can treat medial meniscus tears and cartilage damage efficiently and without surgical intervention.[4]

 Cartilage Regeneration Naturally?